E-ugine/idempotent-ingestion-engine/README.md

     C -->|stored or fresh response| A
 ```

-`account_id` is derived server-side from the auth token at the "Route & validation" stage — it is never accepted from the client, anywhere in the request.
+`account_id` is derived server-side from the auth token at the "Route & validation" stage.
+It is never accepted from the client, anywhere in the request.

 ## Tech stack